weberlab-hhu/Helixer/docs/fine_tuning.md

   genetic loci length; i.e. this probably works for plants and fungi, not for animals.
-  - if you need a longer subsequence-length at inference time, the only currently implemented option is to make an h5 each for training and inference and then add coverage to each.
+  - if you need a longer subsequence-length at inference time, the only currently implemented option is to make an h5 file each for training and inference and then add coverage to each.
   **Make sure the coverage is added (i.e. the bam files are specified) in exactly the same order as at training time!**